naasking/AutoDiffSharp/README.md

 If you only need AD for differentiating with respect to one variable, see the "Optimizations" section below for a very efficient specialization of the general approach described here.

-# Dual Duals
+# Dual Numbers

-The most straightforward implemenation of AD is based on [dual numbers](https://en.wikipedia.org/wiki/Automatic_differentiation#Automatic_differentiation_using_dual_Duals).
+The most straightforward implemenation of AD is based on [dual numbers](https://en.wikipedia.org/wiki/Automatic_differentiation#Automatic_differentiation_using_dual_numbers).
 Each regular number is augmented with an extra term corresponding to it's derivative:

     real number x   =(dual number)=>   x + x'*ϵ

-Arithmetic and other mathematical functions then have translations to operating on these extended Dual types as follows:
+Arithmetic and other mathematical functions then have translations to operating on these extended number types as follows:

 |Operator|Translated|
 |--------|----------|